tippr-application/tippr-frontend-leigh-ann/README.md

 *tippr* is a digital tipping app.
 As a service employee, manage your tips from your phone or computer.
 As a patron, ensure that your tips go directly to the employee.

 This project was developed as part of Lambda School's Build Week.
+Check it out on Netlify: [tippr](https://leigh-ann-tippr.netlify.com/)

 ## To contribute to this project: